w3c/wai-curricula/content/content-author/data-tables.md

 {% include excol.html type="middle" %}

 Table header cells and their scope identify the type of information provided in a row or column.
-Explain how specifying the table header cells and their scope is essential for some groups of people with disabilities to understand, navigate, and process the table content.
+Explain why specifying the table header cells and their scope is essential for some groups of people with disabilities to understand, navigate, and process the table content.

 #### Learning Outcomes for Topic

 Students should be able to:

-* explain how people with disabilities rely on appropriate visual and non-visual identification of table header cells to understand, navigate, and process data tables
+* explain how people with disabilities rely on accessible table header cells to understand, navigate, and process data tables
 * define table header cells as those which identify the type of information in a row or column
 * provide short, descriptive column and row headers for tables
 * specify the scope for headers that span multiple rows or columns